tosilfv/ict-summer-web-frontend/README.md

 ## Installing and start up

 Install dependencies by running the command npm install.<br />
-Start the program by running the command nodemon in the terminal.
+Start the program by running the command npm start in the terminal.

 ## Project details